david-aurel/character_animation/README.md

-Now the guy starts off by opening the laptop (firing up the server), the motor starts going (JavaScript) and then drives the boat (HTML Webpage) forward.
+Now the guy starts off by opening the laptop, the motor starts going, driving the boat forward.
 At this point the animation loops and he'll go on forever.
 How cool is that?! 🤓🥳